Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 Authentication using Private Key

-sFTP Authentication Method ‘Duel Authentication’.
+SFTP Authentication Method ‘Duel Authentication’.

 sFTP dual authentication configuration

-Dual Authentication in sFTP Adapter
+Dual Authentication in SFTP Adapter

 This is simply a combination of ‘Password‘-based authentication and ‘Private Key‘-based authentication.

-sFTP File Name and Directory Configuration.
+SFTP File Name and Directory Configuration.

 There are several ways to configure the File Name and Directory of receiver files.
 You can do it by using parameters in the receiver Communication Channel or set the file names dynamically at run-time.